sergeyt/sergeyt.github.io/index.md

 ## Summary

 I've been programming for a while.
-Believe it or not but I've started programming as a student almost 20 years ago at university.
+Believe it or not I've started programming as a student almost 20 years ago at university.
 I like writing elegant and efficient code, solving challenging tasks, learning new technologies and programming tools.
 I have two beautiful kids and two funny cats.